 Inbound Marketing is Just a Fad.

 Inbound marketing has been going strong for several years now, and those who haven’t adopted it are truly missing out.
-According to Hubspot, 3 out of 4 marketers prioritize an inbound approach to marketing.

 We Don’t Have Internal Resources for Marketing.